 - Disable the Use a prediction service to load pages more quickly

-Open Google Chrome browser, click the three-vertical dots icon and then click Settings.
+1. Run Google Chrome browser, click the three-vertical dots icon and then click Settings.

-Scroll down until reach the bottom section, click Advanced.
+2. Scroll down until reach the bottom section, click Advanced.

-On the Privacy and security section, disable the Use a prediction service to load pages more quickly.
+3. On the Privacy and security section, disable the Use a prediction service to load pages more quickly.

-How to Disable Page Prediction on Google Chrome Android
+#2 Disable Page Prediction on Google Chrome Android

-- Tap privacy menu
+- Tap Privacy menu

 - Remove the checklist of Use page predictions option

-On the Advanced section, tap the Privacy menu.
+2. On the Advanced section, tap the Privacy menu.

-Disable the Use page predictions option.
+3. Disable the Use page predictions option.

 The pros and cons of Page Predictions

-There’s no doubt that Page Predictions brings page more quickly.
-But the predictions sometimes missed the expectation.
+There’s no doubt that Page Predictions brings page quicker.
+But the predictions did not always accurate.
 As I mentioned before, it loads any URL that being typed on the address bar.